kgateway-dev/kgateway/docs/content/operations/upgrading/upgrade_steps.md

    * [1.7.0+]({{< versioned_link_path fromRoot="/operations/upgrading/1.7.0/" >}})
 4. If you still aren't sure about the version upgrade impact, scan our [Frequently-asked questions]({{% versioned_link_path fromRoot="/operations/upgrading/faq/" %}}).
 Also, feel free to post in the `#gloo` or `#gloo-enterprise` channels of our [public Slack](https://slack.solo.io/) if your use case doesn't quite fit the standard upgrade path.

-### Preparation substep 2 (Enterprise-only): Understand the open source dependencies.
+### Enterprise-only: Understand the open source dependencies.

 Keep in mind that Gloo Edge Enterprise pulls in Gloo Edge Open Source as a dependency.
-As such, although the major and minor version numbers are the same for open source and enterprise, their patch versions often differ.
+Although the major and minor version numbers are the same for open source and enterprise, their patch versions often differ.
 For example, open source might use version `x.y.a` but enterprise uses version `x.y.b`.
 Because of the differing patch versions, you might notice different output when checking your version with `glooctl version`.
 If you are unfamiliar with these versioning concepts, see [Semantic versioning](https://semver.org/).

 Example of differing open source and enterprise versions for Gloo Edge: